Vyral/wayne-chang/_posts/2019-02-01-3-ways-to-measure-if-a-listing-is-a-good-fit-for-you.md

 **1. The nearby neighbors.** The people living in close proximity to your home can make or break the experience of living there.&nbsp;

 **2. The neighborhood demographic.** A mismatched neighborhood culture can make for an uncomfortable homeownership experience.
 Some buyers prefer a neighborhood with plenty of families, while others would prefer to live in an area with no children at all.
-It’s best.
+It's best to scope out a neighborhood later during the afternoon to get a sense of its demographics.

-**3. The neighborhood’s homeowners association.** If the neighborhood is within a homeowners association (or HOA) you need to be aware of what rules, regulations, and fees that would come along with living there.
+**3. The neighborhood’s homeowners association.** If the neighborhood is within a homeowners association (or HOA), you need to be aware of what rules, regulations, and fees would come along with living there.
 Some HOAs will issue a citation for having a dirty garage window, while others will do virtually nothing to keep a neighborhood in good shape.
 It’s essential to know what you’re getting yourself into before making the decision to buy.&nbsp;

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.